JLDevOps/Authr/README.md

 # Authr

-A visualization tool that can extract information from authentication logs (auth.logs), reverse-search the data, and visualize the origination of the authentication attempts.
+A visualization tool that can extract information from any server log (i.e. HTTP server/Django/Auth/etc), reverse-search the data, and visualize the origination of the authentication attempts.

 The following information are extracted from the logs:
 1. IP Address
 2. Port Number
 3. Username
-4. Authentication Message
+4. Server Message

 Once the information is extracted, each IP from the authentication attempt is checked with Shodan to get it's location data.
 An HTML page is created with a map and pins (associated to each IP).